 Comet 11P/Tempel-Swift-LINEAR is an object whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has not classified 11P/Tempel-Swift-LINEAR as potentially hazardous because its orbit does not bring it close to Earth.

-11P/Tempel-Swift-LINEAR's orbit is 0.57 AU from Earth's orbit at its closest point.
-This means that there is an very wide berth between this asteroid and Earth at all times.
+11P/Tempel-Swift-LINEAR's orbit is 0.40 AU from Earth's orbit at its closest point.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 11P/Tempel-Swift-LINEAR's orbit is determined by observations dating back to Dec.
 7, 2001.
 It was last officially observed on Feb.
 7, 2021.
 The IAU Minor Planet Center records 1,178 observations used to determine its orbit.

 The position of 11P/Tempel-Swift-LINEAR is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.